 - Contact a DV hotline for advice.
 If your spouse is physically abusive, it’s imperative that you call a DV hotline to put together a safety plan.
 Abusive partners are most likely to get violent when spouses leave, so plan your exit wisely.

 - Strengthen ties with friends and family.
 If your spouse is controlling or abusive, you may have distanced yourself from friends and family due to embarrassment.
 Now is the time to reconnect and ask for support.
 Your spouse will have less power over you when you expand your world outside your relationship.

 - Rebuild your self–esteem.
 Harness your inner strength by maintaining (or establishing) a spiritual practice.
 Write positive affirmations.
 Get therapy if you can afford it.
 Attend a 12-step group if addiction and/or codependence are issues.

 Leaving a controlling spouse begins with a mindset.
 You have intrinsic value.
 You have a right to feel safe and set boundaries.
 When you act from a place of self-worth, you will find both the will and the way to extricate yourself from the control and manipulation.
 You can be free.

 Considering divorce?
 Need to file a restraining order?
 Want to know how to file for custody and support once you leave?
 Speak with one of our experienced and compassionate family law attorneys for the guidance you need to safeguard yourself and your children.

-Please call us today at 888-888-0919 to schedule your free confidential consultation, or click the button below.
+Please call us today at 888-888-0919 to schedule your initial confidential consultation, or click the button below.